Graduates without jobs look for unpaid internships

 I have mixed thoughts about this.
 On the one hand I can see how any opportunity is better than none.
 It is also a difficult time when highly experienced older people are being laid off, or being asked to reduce their hours and salaries or to take unpaid extended holidays.
 The skill sets of these young people are currently not great.
 But they do represent future investment, not just for companies, but for whole economies.

 Who can benefit?

 What bothers me is who is actually able to take advantage of these unpaid intern schemes?
-It seems that only graduates in financially advantageous situations can profit from this development, where they are able to support themselves for 6 months with no income at all.
-With student debt rising (in the UK the average is reported to be £15,700, but according to the National Union of Students goes up to as much as £26k) already loans are going to take up to 12 years to pay back.
+It seems that only graduates in financially advantageous situations can profit from this development.
+This will be those who are able to support themselves for 6 months with no income at all.
+With student debt rising (in the UK the average is reported to be £50,000 or more) already loans are going to take up to 25-30 years to pay back.

 I recently coached a young adult, the son of a service employee, a talented quadri- lingual business graduate, who interviewed in a London based, international holding company for an intern position.
 The young man’s salary demand was a subsistence allowance, which would barely cover his living costs.
 However, the employer made it clear that the expectation was that the position would be unpaid.
 The graduate clearly tried to negotiate some sort of basic compensation, but was unwilling to risk bad relations and any future employment opportunities by pushing too hard.
 But he simply couldn’t afford to take the job.

 I would have thought, and hoped, that showing you can negotiate for yourself, is an indication that you can indeed negotiate for the company.
 Unwilling to get deeper into debt and his family unable to help to support a period in a high cost city like London, he was obliged to walk away.
 I researched the company and I promise you, they are far from being in the red.